splitwise/super_diff/README.md

 Not great.

-This library provides a sophisticated set of comparators that know how to intelligent compute the differences between two data structures and display them in a way that makes sense.
+This library provides a diff engine that knows how to figure out the differences between any two data structures and display them in a sensible way.
 Using the example above, you'd get this instead:

 ![After super_diff](doc/after_super_diff.png)